abrotman/related-domains-by-dns/rdbd-newrrs.md

 signatures MUST support use of RSA with
 SHA256 (sig-alg==8) with at least 2048 bit RSA keys. [@?RFC5702]

-RSA keys SHOULD use a 2048 bit or longer modulus.
+RSA keys MUST use a 2048 bit or longer modulus.

 Implementations of this specification that support signing or verifying signatures SHOULD support use of Ed25519